CloudBoost/developers/en/query/basicqueries.md

 #Select Column

-You can return only the specified column data in an object by using `selectColumn` function.
-You can also choose NOT to return the data from that column by using the `doNotSelectColumn` function.
+You can return only the specified column data in an object by using <span class="tut-snippet">selectColumn</span> function.
+You can also choose NOT to return the data from that column by using the <span class="tut-snippet">doNotSelectColumn</span> function.

 ==JavaScript==
 <span class="js-lines" data-query="selectcol">